KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-09-23-hello-world.md

 ## P5.js JavaScript Library

 At its core, P5.js is a JavaScript library.
 Like we talked about in [the JavaScript libraries tutorial](/tutorials/javascript/libraries), a JavaScript library is just a bunch of JavaScript code that was written by somebody else, that you can use from your own JavaScript code.
 For example, you can load the [JQuery](https://jquery.com/) library to gain access to functions that make it easier to add interactive elements to your webpage.
 But keep in mind that it's all just JavaScript code!
-In fact, you can look at the JQuery code [here](https://code.jquery.com/jquery-3.2.1.js).
+In fact, you can look at the [JQuery code](https://code.jquery.com/jquery-3.2.1.js).

 So when we say that P5.js is a JavaScript library, what we mean is that P5.js is a bunch of JavaScript code written by other people ([these people](https://github.com/processing/p5.js/graphs/contributors) to be more specific).
 We can load that library to give ourselves access to the functions that are defined in the library.